Sorry 'Bout That Shuffle

 No commercial releases on Sonobeat Records

-There is no stereo mix-down of Sorry 'Bout That Shuffle in the Sonobeat archives, just a half-inch 4-track master with a stereo mix of the basic instrumental backing on tracks 1 and 2 and horn overdubs on tracks 3 and 4, so we've created a new stereo mix in 2018.
+There's no stereo mix-down of Jean's Sorry 'Bout That Shuffle in the Sonobeat archives, just a half-inch 4-track master with a stereo mix of the basic instrumental backing on tracks 1 and 2 and horn overdubs on tracks 3 and 4, so in 2018 we create a new stereo mix.
 We feel pretty certain the recording is tracked at Sonobeat's Western Hills Drive studio in northwest Austin.
+Because Jean's combo is small, the guitars and bass appear to have been plugged directly into Sonobeat's mixing console to bypass guitar amps and speaker boxes, the horns are clearly overdubbed after the basic track is recorded, and Sonobeat's Western Hills Drive studio includes a drum isolation booth, this is an easy, comfortable session to hold in Sonobeat's small home-based studio.

-Born in 1941 in La Grange, Texas (home from 1905 until 1973 to the Chicken Ranch brothel made famous in the Broadway musical and subsequent feature film The Best Little Whorehouse In Texas), Gloria Jean Brown-Manor passes away in 1999.
+Born in 1941 in La Grange, Texas (home from 1917 until 1973 to the Chicken Ranch brothel made famous in the Broadway musical and subsequent feature film The Best Little Whorehouse In Texas and whose closure is celebrated in ZZ Top's 1973 raucus roadhouse rocker La Grange), Gloria Jean Brown-Manor passes away in 1999.
 She's inducted posthumously, in November 2011, into the Austin Music Memorial.

 Jean Manor: vocals and guitar